 Various dystopian futures have been advanced, including those in which humans eventually become obsolete, with the subsequent extinction of the human race.

-Others have forwarded less extreme but still significant disruption, including malicious use of AGI for terrorist and cyber-attacks, the removal of the need for human work, and mass surveillance, to name only a few.
+Others have forwarded less extreme but still significant disruption, including malicious use of AGI for terrorist and cyber-attacks, the removal of the need for human work, and mass surveillance, to name

 TRUCKS - TRUCKS - TRUCKS !